peterboyer/unenum/README.md

 ### `Enum.Pick<TEnum, TVariantKey>`

-Narrows a given Enum by including only the given variant keys.
+Narrows a given Enum by including only the given variants by key.

 ```ts
 type Foo = Enum<{ A: undefined; B: { b: string }; C: { c: number } }>;